vaishnaviogalejadhav-boop/cursor-portfolio-project/README.md

 ### Claude Code authentication

+### Claude Code authentication

-The current version of the Claude Code extension requires either a Claude subscription or an Anthropic Console account with API billing to sign in.
-I installed the extension successfully but did not purchase a paid subscription while completing the setup.
+The Claude Code extension installed successfully.
+During setup, I found that authentication requires either a Claude subscription or an Anthropic Console account with API billing enabled.
+I documented this limitation and completed the remaining setup steps that did not require authentication.

 ## What I Learned